Relief Cardiovascular

 Venture Round in 2022

-RapidPulse, Inc. is a privately held medical device company focused on developing innovative minimally invasive vascular products for the treatment of ischemic stroke.
-The company's flagship product is the RapidPulse™ Cyclic Aspiration System, which features a novel aspiration pump designed to facilitate the rapid and consistent removal of blood clots from the brain.
+RapidPulse, Inc. is a privately held medical device company focused on creating minimally invasive vascular products specifically for the treatment of ischemic stroke.
+The company's flagship innovation is the RapidPulse™ Cyclic Aspiration System, which features an advanced aspiration pump designed to facilitate the rapid and consistent removal of blood clots from the brain.
 This technology aims to enhance patient outcomes in the neurovascular field.
-RapidPulse originated as a spinout from Syntheon LLC, a medical device incubator dedicated to fostering advancements in the industry.
+RapidPulse is a spinout from Syntheon LLC, a medical device incubator committed to developing groundbreaking products within the industry.

 XII Medical